seibert-media/atlassian-support-cleaner/README.md

 Description
 ---

-Even if Atlassian clears some data out when creating a Confluence support zip, there still remains plenty information (amongst others also personal information) about your system and users.
+Even if Atlassian cleans some data out when creating a Confluence support zip, there still remains plenty information (amongst others also personal information) about your system and users.

-This tool is designed to clear out the base URL and Usernames (see **How it works** what this means exactly).
+This tool is designed to clean out the base URL and Usernames (see **How it works** what this means exactly).

+(May work with other support zip files, but is only tested for Confluence.)

 Usage
 ---